MTI TEK

 $ mkdir folder

-• Create a directory with a specific permission:
+• Create a directory with specific permissions using -m:

 3. Command Help (man mkdir)